hotsphink/proposal-defer-import-eval/README.md

 To use Dynamic import in the case where lazy-eval import would be a more appropriate solution, we come to the following issues:

-1) It introduces a large refactoring task, including knockon effects in potentially distant code such as `eventuallyCalled` in this example.
+1) It introduces a large refactoring task, including knock-on effects in potentially distant code such as `eventuallyCalled` in this example.
 2) It introduces information to the programmer that async work is being done, when the only goal here is to *hint* that modules can be deferred, not change the meaning of the code to be asynchronous rather than synchronous.